-Requests for information have declined significantly over the past three years, from 7 per cent of all approaches in 2008-09 to only 2 per cent in 2010-11.
+Requests for information, on the other hand, have declined significantly over the past four years, from 7 per cent of all approaches in 2008-09 to less than 2 per cent in 2011-12.
+One reason for this decline is the enhancement of information available from my website, obviating the need for some of those accessing the site to approach my office through other means.

-I am planning to redesign and update the functionality of my website in 2011-12.
+As I foreshadowed in my 2010-11 report, a complete redesign and update of the functionality of my website commenced in 2011-12.
 One aim of the upgrade is to assist people to better understand my jurisdiction and to help them identify and make direct contact with the entities they need to approach on the matters over which I do not have jurisdiction.
+This will further assist to free up my currently stretched personnel resources to concentrate on jurisdictional complaints.